brandlewco/jesserieser-hugo-cc/content/collections/retail.md

 seo:
   meta_description:
   meta_title: The Changing Landscape of American Retail 2015 - 2022
-title: The Changing Landscape of American Retail
+title: The Changing Landscape
-collection_meta: 2015 - 2022
+collection_meta: of American Retail
-collection_meta_2:
+collection_meta_2: 2015 - 2024
 collection_description: >-
   Like memories, familiar retail entities are fading away as they stand as modern-day ruins from the not-so-distant past.
 This work documents the shift